noxthot/ss22_julia_workshop/index.md

 ## Some general words on the organization of this workshop

-For this workshop you do not need to be an Julia expert, not even a programming expert.
+For this workshop you do not need to be a Julia expert, not even a programming expert.
 We will introduce programming and Julia concepts along with examples.
 For this purpose you will find code blocks that you can copy if necessary (top right corner `copy`).
 Furthermore, if we think something is very important we will highlight it with a box:

 @@important
 Pay extra attention to the content here.